Submit your application to be considered for a place in the Clean Air Accelerator

 If you're working on something that doesn't fit any of the other themes, but could be a game-changer, we'd like to hear about it.

-The Clear Air Accelerator not a traditional startup accelerator.
-Given the diversity of groups working on clean air solutions, and the urgency of addressing indoor air, the accelerator is open to a wide range of applicants - including startups, scale-ups, researchers, engineers, clinicians and corporate innovation teams.
+The Clear Air Accelerator is not a traditional startup accelerator.
+Given the diversity of groups working on clean air solutions, and the urgency of addressing indoor air quality, the accelerator is open to a wide range of applicants - including startups, scale-ups, researchers, engineers, clinicians and corporate innovation teams.

 Preference will be given to teams that can move fast and will benefit most from taking part in the program.

 We are agnostic as to whether applicants are for-profit or not-for-profit, proprietary or open-source, as long as you can show a path to becoming self-sustaining and having near-term global impact.